 Any sub-recipient which receives a total amount of \$750,000 or more from any federal source, including the DWSRF, in a single federal fiscal year is required to conduct a federal single audit according to the Single Audit Act Amendments of 1996.
-This requirement is included as a term in all project funding agreements.
+This requirement is included as a term in all project funding agreements except those for EPGP and SLP.